-SpatialChat uses Twilio’s video conferencing platform, through WebRTC technology to allow more people in the conversation, and better stability.
-Your stream will be sent through video router servers which will transmit it to the other participants in the call, and also transmits their streams to you.
-Streams will always be encrypted (AES-128 or AES-256 algorithm) in transit, but will be decrypted and re-encrypted when passing through the video routers.
-We operate an infrastructure of video routers distributed across the world, and you will be automatically routed to the closest one.
-The video router servers and all of our infrastructure adhere to strict security measures, preventing any eavesdropping or interruption of the video/audio streams.
+SpatialChat uses Twilio's video conferencing platform and WebRTC technology to allow for more participants in a call and improve stability.
+When you join a call, your video stream will be sent through our video router servers.
+These servers will transmit your stream to other participants in the call and also transmit their streams to you.
+All streams are encrypted with the AES-128 or AES-256 algorithm while in transit.
+However, they may be decrypted and re-encrypted when passing through the video routers.
+We have a global infrastructure of video router servers, and you will be automatically routed to the closest one.
+Our video router servers and infrastructure are designed with strict security measures to prevent eavesdropping and interruptions of video/audio streams.

 - All media traffic is encrypted no matter the endpoint you use (web or mobile) or the session setup you choose (P2P or multiparty)

 - SpatialChat uses the AES cipher with 128-bit keys to encrypt audio and video, and HMAC-SHA1 to verify data integrity